 the distance of the runners from the starting point.

-Since we have two runners we need to write equations for each of them.
-This will be the system of equations for this problem.
+Since there are two runners, we need to write equations for each of them.
+That will be the system of equations for this problem.

 (Remember that Peter was already 20 feet from the starting point when Nadia started running.)

-Let’s graph these two equations on the same coordinate graph.
+Let’s graph these two equations on the same coordinate axes.

-We can use any method for graphing the lines.
-In this case, we will use the slope-intercept method since it makes more sense physically.
+We can use any method for graphing the lines, but in this case we’ll use the slope–intercept method since it makes more sense physically.

-To graph the line that describes Nadia’s run, start by graphing the intercept (0, 0).
-If you do not see that this is the intercept, try plugging in the test-value of .
+To graph the line that describes Nadia’s run, start by graphing the intercept: (0, 0).
+(If you don’t see that this is the intercept, try plugging in the test-value of .)

-In order to find when and where Nadia and Peter meet, we will graph both lines on the same graph and extend the lines until they cross.
+In order to find when and where Nadia and Peter meet, we’ll graph both lines on the same graph and extend the lines until they cross.
 The crossing point is the solution to this problem.

 Determine which ordered pair satisfies the system of linear equations.